cben/animation-stack-language/README.md

 Visualizing processes as graphs of time is an important idea to teach in itself!
 Cf. Bret Victor's  http://worrydream.com/LadderOfAbstraction/ and http://worrydream.com/#!/MediaForThinkingTheUnthinkable .

+- Implementation: Like the "picture language" in [SICP](https://sourceacademy.org/sicpjs/2.2.4), each stack element is a time->color function.

 Alas, so far I've FAILED to explain this "animation" concept to my family ☹️

 ## Future